-This massive storage jar was made by Dave Drake, one of the many slaves who worked on the pottery plantations of Edgefield County, South Carolina.
-Dave was first owned by Abner Landrum (1780-1859) who has been credited with establishing the first pottery in the Edgefield District during the 1810s.
-Later he was owned by the pottery proprietor Lewis Miles (ca. 1809-1868).
-One side of the jar is inscribed “L.m. nover 3, 1858/ Dave.”
-The other is marked “I saw a leopard & a lions face/ then I felt the need – of grace,” an adaptation from the Book of Revelation.
+This massive storage jar was made by Dave Drake, one of the many individuals enslaved at the pottery plantations of the Edgefield District of South Carolina.
+Dave first enslaver was Abner Landrum (1780-1859) who has been credited with establishing the first pottery in the Edgefield District during the 1810s.
+Later he was enslaved by the pottery proprietor Lewis Miles (ca. 1809-1868).
+One side of this jar is inscribed “L.m. nover 3, 1858/ Dave.”
+The other is marked “I saw a leopard & a lions face/ then I felt the need – of grace,” an adaptation from the Book of Revelations.

-Of the nearly 3000 enslaved craftsmen who have been identified by MESDA, Dave is the only one whose work we can positively identify.
-Despite laws prohibiting literacy among slaves, Dave was taught to read and write.
+Of the nearly 3000 enslaved craftsmen who have been identified by MESDA, David Drake is the only one whose work we can positively identify.
+Despite laws prohibiting literacy among slaves, Drake was taught to read and write.
 His pots – more than 150 signed examples are known – testify to both his literacy and his skill as an artist.
-As a freed man he adopted the more formal appellation “David” and the last name “Drake” after one of his earliest owners.